qohat/test-torre/README.md

 --------------

-With the interests loaded a reactive form dinamic is generates, please fill the form and continue.
+With the interests loaded, a reactive form dinamic is generated, please fill the form and continue.

 ---- To restart with another user, use de side nav and go to home.